DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 The flood wasn't just biological—it was cultural.
 This is when we see the systematic burial of the megalithic sites, the erasure of pre-flood knowledge, and the establishment of new civilizations with carefully controlled mythologies.

-The flood marked the end of the Age of legends and the beginning of something new—a more controlled, more manageable human population, now fully severed from the memory of the **Tree of Life** and running on the new software of the Rulers' extractive Engine.
+The flood marked the end of the Age of legends and the beginning of something new—a more controlled, more manageable human population, now fully severed from the memory of the **Tree of Life** and running on the new software of the Rulers' extractive Machine.

 ---